tedmoore/schelp2/docs/Classes/List.md

 ### `array`
 Sets the List's Array.### `at`
 Return the item at **index**.
-See [SequenceableCollection#Indexing](../Classes/SequenceableCollection.md#indexing)..
+See [SequenceableCollection / Indexing ](../Classes/SequenceableCollection.md#indexing)..
 Accepts either a single index or an array of indices, in which case an Array of elements is returned.
 [Array](../Classes/Array.md) is its syntactic shortcut.
 ```supercollider
 x = List[1, 2, 3] //-> [1, 2, 3]